 Remove the throat plate and turn the balance wheel over toward you until the lower mark across the needle bar is just visible at the end of the needle bar frame on the upward stroke of the needle bar.
-If the needle bar and sewing hook are correctly timed, the point of the hook will be at the centre of the needle and about $\frac{1}{10}$ inch above the eye.
+If the needle bar and sewing hook are correctly timed, the point of the hook will be at the center of the needle and about 1/16 inch above the eye.
 In case the sewing hook is not correctly timed, turn the balance wheel over toward you until the needle bar has descended to its lowest point and has risen until the lower timing mark across the needle bar is just visible at the end of the needle bar frame.
-Loosen the two screws in the lower belt pulley (M, Fig. 15) and turn the sewing hook until the point of the hook is at the centre of the needle, after which securely tighten the two screws in the belt pulley, leaving just enough play in the shaft for lubricating purposes.
+Loosen the two screws in the hub of the hook driving gear (U,Fig.17) and tap this gear to the right on the hook driving shaft for an earlier hook timing, or to the left for a later hook timing.
+When the correct timing is obtained, securely tighten the two set screws in the hub of the gear.
 To Set the Sewing Hook to or from the Needle To prevent the point of the hook from dividing the strands of the thread, it should run as close to the needle (within the scarf) as possible.

 Fig. 17.
-Adjustment of Hook Saddle Turn the balance wheel over toward you until the point of the sewing hook is at the centre of the needle.
-Loosen the two screws (R, Fig. 17) underneath the bed of the machine and move the hook saddle to the right or left, as may be required, until the point of the hook is as close to the needle as possible without striking it, then securely tighten the two screws (R).
-The needle guard washer (AA, Fig. 18) which is attached to the bottom of the sewing hook, should be sprung until it prevents the needle from striking the hook in case the needle is deflected towards the hook.
+Adjustment of Hook Saddle Turn the balance wheel over toward you until the point of the sewing hook is at the center of the needle.
+Loosen the two screws (R,Fig.17) underneath the bed of the machine and move the hook saddle to the right or left, as may be required, until the point of the hook is as close to the needle as possible without striking it, then securely tighten the two screws (R).
+The needle guard washer (AA,Fig.18), which is attached to the bottom of the sewing hook, should be sprung until it prevents the needle from striking the hook in case the needle is deflected towards the hook.
 To Remove the Sewing Hook from the Machine Remove the throat plate, feed dog and the bobbin case opening lever.
-Then take out the two screws from the hook shaft gear (S, Fig. 17) and lift out the sewing hook.
+Then take out the two screws from the hook shaft gear (S,Fig.17) and lift out the sewing hook.

-Usually when the feed dog is at its highest position, it should show a full tooth above the throat plate.
-Remove the throat plate; clean the lint and dust from between the feed points and replace the throat plate; tip the machine back and turn the balance wheel towards you until the feed dog is at its highest position; loosen screw (T, Fig. 17) in the feed lifting cam fork on the feed bar and raise or lower the feed dog, as may be required, and retighten the screw (T).
+Fig. 18.
+Sewing Hook Removed from Machine Showing Hook Washer To Raise or Lower the Feed Dog Usually when the feed dog is at its highest position, it should show a full tooth above the throat plate.
+Remove the throat plate; clean the lint and dust from between the feed points and replace the throat plate; tip the machine back and turn the balance wheel towards you until the feed dog is at its highest position; loosen screw (T,Fig.17) in the feed lifting cam fork on the feed bar and raise or lower the feed dog, as may be required, and retighten the screw (T).
 When raising or lowering the feed dog, be careful that its underside does not drop low enough to strike the sewing hook.
-The feed dog should be set so that when the needle is down it should be slightly in front of the centre (toward the operator) of the needle hole.
-In case the needle does not enter the hole in the feed dog correctly, loosen the pinch screw (L, Fig. 15) and adjust the feed dog as required, then securely tighten the pinch screw (L).
-Adjustment of Feed Regulating Spindle Head The figures on the feed regulating spindle head (DD, Fig. 19), showing through the notch in the balance wheel, indicate the
+The feed dog should be set so that when the needle is down it should be slightly in front of the center (toward the operator) of the needle hole.
+In case the needle does not enter the hole in the feed dog correctly, loosen the pinch screw (L,Fig.15) and adjust the feed dog as required, then securely tighten the pinch screw (L).
+Adjustment of Feed Regulating Spindle Head The figures on the feed regulating spindle head (DD,Fig.19), showing through the notch in the balance wheel, indicate the